IsaacsLab42/lcr_session/README.md

 * What else?
 Please open an issue with suggestions or problems encountered.
 I do want to keep this library fairly generic.
 This is meant to serve as a foundation for other people to write scripts around.

-## Footnotes

-[^1]: For now, anyway.
-I do plan on switching over to using
-    [Niquests](https://niquests.readthedocs.io/en/stable/) at some point.
-It is a more modern and updated fork of Requests and includes HTTP/2 and HTTP/3 support.
-[^2]: At least until your session expires.
-By default Church sessions are valid for one
-    hour.